diplomegalo/Poc/Poc.GraphQL.Gtw/README.md

 ### Entities

-At the root of the `Poc.GraphQL.Recipes` project, create a new `Entities` directory and add two new classes `Ingredient` and `Recipes` with the code below:
+At the root of the `Poc.GraphQL.Recipes` project, create a new `Entities` directory and add two new classes `Ingredient` and `Recipe` with the code below where the `FoodId` property contains the identifier reference of the `Food` entity from the `Nutrition` service:

 ```csharp
 namespace Poc.GraphQL.Recipes.Entities;